 Our Education Department led by our Director of Education, Marlene W. Yahalom, PhD., offers:

-- Regional Professional Development Conferences for Educators in the Tri-State area
+- Regional Professional Development Conferences for Educators

-- On-Site Professional Development Workshops
+- On-Site and/or Virtual Professional Development Workshops

 - Pages of Testimony Workshops